-Commercial Metals's upcoming dividend is US$0.12 a share, following on from the last 12 months, when the company distributed a total of US$0.48 per share to shareholders.
-Calculating the last year's worth of payments shows that Commercial Metals has a trailing yield of 2.5% on the current share price of $19.56.
-Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
-That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.
+Commercial Metals's next dividend payment will be US$0.12 per share.
+Last year, in total, the company distributed US$0.48 to shareholders.
+Calculating the last year's worth of payments shows that Commercial Metals has a trailing yield of 2.2% on the current share price of $21.88.
+Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+We need to see whether the dividend is covered by earnings and if it's growing.

-Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-Commercial Metals paid out just 19% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.
-A useful secondary check can be to evaluate whether Commercial Metals generated enough free cash flow to afford its dividend.
-Luckily it paid out just 9.4% of its free cash flow last year.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
+Commercial Metals is paying out just 22% of its profit after tax, which is comfortably low and leaves plenty of breathing room in the case of adverse events.
+Yet cash flows are even more important than profits for assessing a dividend, so we need to see if the company generated enough cash to pay its distribution.
+What's good is that dividends were well covered by free cash flow, with the company paying out 13% of its cash flow last year.

 It's encouraging to see that the dividend is covered by both profit and cash flow.
 This generally suggests the dividend is sustainable, as long as earnings don't drop precipitously.